Launch Calculator

 Housekeeping Damages Calculator ™

-This calculator will provide a preliminary estimate of the plaintiff's/deceased's past and future potential loss of housekeeping services for his/her lifetime, from his/her age at the date of incident to age 80.
-Before filling out the on-line calculator, you can download our Diary of Household Activities (Personal Injury) for the claimant to fill out, which tracks his/her ability to do housework following an incident over various time periods.
-(For a fatality case, please download our Diary of Household Activities (Fatal Accident))
+This calculator will provide a preliminary estimate of the plaintiff's/deceased's past and future potential loss of housekeeping capacity from his/her age at the date of incident to age 80.

 The estimate done in the Housekeeping Damages Calculator is preliminary only and does not replace a formal economic assessment, which is submitted as a written document for court purposes.

-In making the housekeeping award for Mr. Mahe, Marshall J. validated the hourly rate used by Brown Economic for Alberta cases:
+In making the housekeeping award for Mr. Mahe in 2008, Marshall J. validated the hourly rate used by Brown Economic for Alberta cases:

 [96] Ms. Brown prepared, as part of her report, Exhibit 18, a valuation of economic loss that flows from Mr. Mahe's reduced ability to conduct household and domestic activities...It is agreed that the hourly replacement rate for valuable services, including housekeeping, is $17.25 in Alberta at the present date. (emphasis added) 1